amrfarid140/webrtc-android-codelab/README.md

 WebRTC library has `PeerConnectionFactory` that creates the `PeerConnection` for you.
 However, we need to `initialize` and `configure` this factory first.

-### Initializing `PeerConnectionFactory`
+### Initialising `PeerConnectionFactory`

-First we need to say that we need to trace what's happening in th background then specify which features we want the Native library to turn on.
+First we need to say that we need to trace what's happening in the background then specify which features we want the Native library to turn on.
 In our case we want `H264` video format.

 ```java
 val options = PeerConnectionFactory.InitializationOptions.builder(context)